ADVANTECH-Corp/oe-rpb-manifest/README.md

 Once you enter fastboot mode, you can plug a USB cable from host to target device.
 To verify the fastboot connection, you can run:
 ```
-$ sudo fastboot devices
+sudo fastboot devices
 ```

 ### Bootloader

-Besides, you also need the Linux bootloader package from [here](http://builds.96boards.org/releases/dragonboard410c/linaro/rescue/latest/) to your development host, it will be named something like `dragonboard410c_bootloader_emmc_linux-<version>.zip`.
+Besides, you also need the bootloader packages from [here](https://github.com/ADVANTECH-Corp/db-boot-tools/raw/17.04-adv/advantech_bootloader_emmc_linux-79.zip), it will be named something like `advantech_bootloader_emmc_linux-<version>.zip`.

 Unzip the file and run the `flashall` script to update bootloader.